FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/t_st_ICAP_settings/_index.md

     "title": "ICAP settings",
     "linkTitle": "ICAP settings",
     "weight": "250"
-}The Internet Content Adaptation Protocol (ICAP) settings allow the administrator to configure ICAP engines to be used as part of the <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> file transfer processes so that data loss prevention (DLP) is achieved and anti-virus (AV) scans are completed. <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> allows the administrator to use the ICAP connector to set up a <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> server to scan (with external DLP engine) files and AdHoc messages when delivering them to the recipient folder or mailbox.
+}The Internet Content Adaptation Protocol (ICAP) settings allow the administrator to configure ICAP engines to be used as part of the {{< SecureTransport/securetransportname  >}} file transfer processes so that data loss prevention (DLP) is achieved and anti-virus (AV) scans are completed. {{< SecureTransport/securetransportname  >}} allows the administrator to use the ICAP connector to set up a {{< SecureTransport/securetransportname  >}} server to scan (with external DLP engine) files and AdHoc messages when delivering them to the recipient folder or mailbox.
 ICAP server scan is executed when a file is going to be (therefore before it is) delivered.

 Prior to configuring ICAP scanning, verify that ICAPScan is enabled.
 For information on enabling ICAPScan, refer to <a href="../c_st_tm_settings/t_st_rulespackages#EnableRulesPackage" class="MCXref xref">Enable a rules package</a>.